 With much love & light,

 My father, Craig Derry, a gifted singer, mentor and vocal coach, nurtured my understanding of music early on- as I had shown my love for it.
 Between him, and my mom, Hope, who frequently took me to plays, talks, museums and exhibitions, I was constantly consuming art and hearing discussions about it.
 By 4th grade, I was performing in the annual school musical, and continued to dedicate all of my time to the drama club until I graduated from Ramapo High School.
+(Drama Club 4evaa!)

-During my time at SLC, I studied abroad at the British American Drama Academy, in London, supplementing SLC’s avant-grande culture of developmental, experimental and devised theatre with more traditional training in classical and contemporary theatre.
+I went to Sarah Lawrence College and studied theatre, writing, and literature with a focus on Black, Latin American and Spanish history.
+I studied abroad at the British American Drama Academy in London, supplementing SLC’s avant-grande culture of developmental, experimental and devised theatre with more traditional training in classical and contemporary work.

 In 2016, I traveled to Tanzania with Dramatic Adventure Theatre.
 We taught children in underdeveloped areas how to write and perform their own plays, and devised pieces of our own entirely from our experiences in TZ.
-We performed those pieces at the Zanzibar International Film Festival before bringing them back home to New York, at the IATI Theatre on East 4th St. In early 2018, I made my broadway debut (alongside my father!) in the choir of Rocktopia.
-I also worked with director Lileana Blain-Cruz on a reading of Fences at the Air Force Academy in Colorado as a part of Arts In The Armed Forces 2017-18 season.
+We performed those pieces at the Zanzibar International Film Festival before bringing them back home to New York, at the IATI Theatre on East 4th St. I am still counting the blessings and lessons I’ve received from that incredible experience.